chesslablab/react-board/CONTRIBUTING.md

 - [Warning: Invalid hook call](https://github.com/preconstruct/preconstruct/issues/581)
 - [Hooks + multiple instances of React](https://github.com/facebook/react/issues/13991)

 However, `install-local` is not ideal if you actually want the browser to update the app live as the NPM package files are edited.
-If that is the case try the following workaround in the `@chesslablab/reactblab` folder.
+If that is the case try the following workaround.

 Create a symbolic link: